yahia3200/Body-Level-Classification/README.md

 >> To learn more about the logistic regression parameters, check the [Logistic Regression Parameters](#logistic-regression-parameters) section in the Appendix.
 >>
 #### Feature Importance Plot

+To interpret the results of a logistic regression model, we can

 A feature importance plot shows the importance of each feature in the model.
 It can be used to identify the most important features and to understand the impact of each feature on the model's predictions.